UrsulaMontag/quiz-app/README.md

 ## Launch

-Please clone the project remote and open it in your prefered browser.
+Please open the project in your prefered browser.

 ## Further Notes